silverbulletmd/silverbullet/docs/Feature/Collaboration.md

 # Offline and flaky networks
 SilverBullet remains [[Principles/Local First|local-first]]: edits you make offline (or while [[Feature/Sync]] is struggling with a flaky connection) accumulate locally and reconcile with the server once you’re back online, following the same merge and conflict rules as above.
 A deletion never silently wins over a concurrent edit — if you edited a page that someone else deleted (or vice versa) while you were offline, the edit survives and the deletion is suppressed, surfaced to you as a notification rather than quietly discarding your work.

+# What to expect
+Merging is built for people (and agents, and scripts) working on *different parts* of a page at the same time.
+Within that, it is close to invisible.
+Outside of it, prepare for problems:

+* **This is not Google Docs.** There are no live cursors, and nothing warns you that someone else is in the page until their edit lands.
+Two people typing into the same paragraph at once is the case this design handles worst.
+* **Give each other room.** Edits a line or more apart land cleanly and immediately.
+Edits inside the same line or paragraph usually still merge, but only after a short round trip through the server.
+* **Sync works in seconds.** Your work is saved about a second after you stop typing and propagates a beat later.
+Rapid back-and-forth in the same spot will outrun the merge.

 # For API and script users
 If you're writing directly to `/.fs` over the [[HTTP API]] rather than through the editor, see [[HTTP API#Conditional writes]] for how to use `ETag`/`If-Match` to avoid blindly overwriting someone else’s concurrent write.